Business Hours

 The rise of the Internet and the proliferation of digital technologies have profoundly affected the world; it is not only smaller but also more interconnected.
 What role does the church play in this multimedia-dominated globe?

 Carl Raschke tackles this question and others in GloboChrist: The Great Commission Takes a Postmodern Turn.
-In this volume, Raschke tackles the subjects of globalization, postmodernism, and information technology and their impact on missions and evangelism.
-In addition, he addresses the role that Christianity plays in an increasingly pluralistic world, providing concrete strategies for confronting the challenges.
+In this volume, Raschke addresses the subjects of globalization, postmodernism, and information technology and their impact on missions and evangelism.
+In addition, he discusses the role that Christianity plays in an increasingly pluralistic world, providing concrete strategies for confronting the challenges.
 Raschke, in short, helps Christians respond to the tectonic shifts of the twenty-first century.

 This excellent melding of theory and practice will appeal to a broad audience of scholars, students, pastors, and interested lay readers.
 GloboChrist will not only leave an indelible mark in the academic realm but will also create a lasting impact on culture at large.